 FR-558.
 When data is entered in the Exception Criteria field for colon reqs, the colon clinical stage dropdown will be enabled.

 FR-559.
-The colon MSI-H or MMR-D dropdown will have the following options: Yes, No, Not Set(appears as blank), Unknown.
+The colon MMR-D dropdown will have the following options: Yes, No, Not Set(appears as blank), Unknown.
 The Unknown box will be used when the submitter checks “Unknown” on the req form.
 “Not Set” is used to model the case where the MSH-I / MMR-D dropdown has not been entered into the database yet.

 FR-560.
 The colon T4 dropdown will have the following options: Yes, No, Not Set (appears as blank), Unknown.
 The Unknown box will be used when the submitter checks “Unknown” on the req form.
 “Not Set” is used to model the case where the T4 dropdown has not been entered into the database yet.